How to Build a Mason Jar Bird Feeder — Easy Step-by-Step Guide

 - 5

-Using pliers, bend the remaining wire ends downwards on either side of the jar, creating two perches that extend out from the jar.
+Now, take your pliers and gently bend the remaining wire ends downwards on either side of the jar.
+These will form the perches for the birds to land on.

 - 6